JMR initials

 Nursing home neglect has been defined in 105 CMR 155.003 as a failure to provide the goods and services necessary to avoid physical harm, mental anguish, or mental illness.
-In determining whether or not neglect has occurred, the following standards shall apply.
+In determining whether or not neglect has occurred, the following standards below apply.

 Conditions of patient or resident neglect

-An individual has failed to provide appropriate care, treatment, or service to the patient or resident; and their failure to provide the treatment, care, or service to the patient or resident is either intentional or the result of carelessness; and as a result of the failure to provide treatment, care or service, the individual has failed to maintain the health or safety of the patient or resident as evidenced by harm to the patient or resident or a deterioration in the patient or resident’s physical, mental, or emotional condition.
+• An individual has failed to provide appropriate care, treatment, or service to the patient or resident; and their failure to provide the treatment, care, or service to the patient or resident is either intentional or the result of carelessness; and as a result of the failure to provide treatment, care or service, the individual has failed to maintain the health or safety of the patient or resident as evidenced by harm to the patient or resident or a deterioration in the patient or resident’s physical, mental, or emotional condition.

 Common causes of nursing home abuse

 Nursing home abuse and neglect can happen in a number of ways.
 Research suggests that abused elders die earlier than seniors who are well cared for, even with no chronic or life-threatening conditions.
 Remember, abuse of any type can significantly impact your loved one’s health and quality of life.
-Common causes of injuries are from:

 • Neglect: Neglect is the most common unintentional nursing home abuse, generally occurring when a facility has poor management or oversight.
 Some common reasons of neglect are management issues, overcrowding, or understaffing.